 - Movie/TV Subscriptions (Netflix/HULU)

 Your credit represents your financial character; now is the perfect time to give it some TLC, starting with credit cards.
 It's important to make a reasonable plan that you know you will stick to, to pay down your card debts.
 If you have high balances this task will clearly take some time and strategy; whether it's focusing on one card at a time, or transferring your balance to a lower interest card.
 Focus on how you can "clean up" your credit card debt.
-Check out our previous blog on tips to improve your credit score for more ways to clean up your credit!
+Check out our previous blog on tips for improving your credit score for more ways to clean up your credit!

 Allocate Your Assets